markusmobius/go-domdistiller/README.md

 ## Status

-This package is still in development and the port process is still not finished.
-There are 11 files with 926 lines of code that haven’t been ported, so there is only a bit more to go.
+The port process has been finished.
+The package is still in development, however so far it looks stable enough to use.

 ## Changelog

+### 24 October 2020

+- Port `LogUtil` froml `LogUtil.java`

 ### 22 October 2020